fjopferrada/qbibformat/README.md

 I have a single, large .bib file containing all my bibliographic references.
-Sometimes I work on documents which require a list of references, but aren't amenable to the use of reference management software -- either because the platform (e.g. Google Docs) doesn't support it, or because my co-authors aren't comfortable with it.
+Sometimes I work on documents which require a list of references, but aren't amenable to the use of reference management software – either because the platform (e.g. Google Docs) doesn't support it, or because my co-authors aren't comfortable with it.

-In such sitations, I frequently want to extract a single entry from my BibTeX master file, format it according to a specified bibliographic style, and write it to a file or copy it to the clipboard.
+In such sitations, I frequently want to extract a one or a few entries from my BibTeX master file, format them according to a specified bibliographic style, and write the output to a file or copy it to the clipboard.
 This is what qbibformat does.
-The style is defined by a CSL (Citation Style Language) file.
+The bibliographic style is defined by a CSL (Citation Style Language) file.

 Dependencies
 ------------